Born too Loose

 The recovery in Canada is proceeding at a moderate pace, although economic activity in the second half of 2010 appears slightly weaker than the Bank projected in its October Monetary Policy Report.
 In the third quarter, household spending was stronger than the Bank had anticipated and growth in business investment was robust.
 However, net exports were weaker than projected and continued to exert a significant drag on growth.
 This underlines a previously-identified risk that a combination of disappointing productivity performance and persistent strength in the Canadian dollar could dampen the expected recovery of net exports.

-In other words, we are afraid to raise interest rates just yet because the North American economy in general and Canada’s economy in specific is far too fragile to absorb a tighter monetary policy (for now).
+In other words, we are afraid to raise interest rates just yet.
+The North American economy in general is too fragile.
+Specifically, Canada’s economy is far too fragile to absorb a tighter monetary policy (for now).
 The report goes on to say that in “…broad terms…” inflation is in line with the Bank’s views (an interesting term to use, it sounds like they are hedging their bets).

 A more exciting comment was: